adeeljameel810-byte/Open-Source-Playground/README.md

 Once participants complete the challenge, they are eligible to receive limited-edition Hacktoberfest swag (like a T-shirt or digital badge) as a token of appreciation.
 Over the years, the event has also emphasized sustainability—offering participants the choice to plant a tree instead of receiving physical swag.

+Hacktoberfest has grown into a global movement, with thousands of developers from all backgrounds participating.
+It’s not just about code—it’s about community, mentorship, and making technology more inclusive and accessible.
 ## 🚀 Quick Starting

 ### 1. Fork this repository